muldjord/skyscraper/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what and where the bug is.

 **To Reproduce**
 Can you reproduce this behaviour?
-Of so, how?
+If so, how?
 What EXACT command did you run that gave the error?

 **Special circumstances**
 Is your system set up in any special manner that could interfere with how Skyscraper works?